-Yeah, I mean, Richard, the other half of hypopressives is asthmatic, and it's very beneficial for asthmatics.
-You think about how tight they become from that restrictive breathing.
-And then we're getting them to kind of open the ribs, get the lungs, you know, to be able to feel more.
+Yeah, I mean, Richard, the other half you have processes asthmatic, and it's, it's very beneficial for asthmatics.
+You think about how tight they become from from that restrictive breathing.
+And then we're getting them to kind of open the ribs, get the lungs, you know, to be able to feel more it's it's Yeah.

-Do you ever get a sense that this is something, I know there are 1000s of things you could put into this category, that it's something which perhaps ought to be taught as basic remedial work at physic colleges, osteo colleges, chiropractic colleges?
+Do you ever get a sense?
+This is something I know there are 1000s of things you could put into this category that is something which perhaps ought to be taught as basic remedial work at physio colleges, osteo colleges, chiropractic colleges.

-Yeah, and personal training qualifications.
+Yeah, because it is training and personal training qualifications.

-I mean, possibly, yeah.
+I mean, possibly.

-And ante natal modules on most personal training courses are wholly inept.

-Well, I'm gonna hold Claire responsible for it not being taught in osteopathic colleges, just because she's an osteopath, and she knows about it.
+an anti natal modules on most personal training courses are wholly inept.
+So well, I'm gonna hold Claire responsible for it not being taught in osteopathic college just because she's an osteopath, and she knows about it.

-I did a taster session for some of the osteopaths on Wednesday, Malawi's women's health course.
-Just this year.
+I did a taster session for some of the Osteopath on Wednesday, Malawi's women's health course.
+Just this year, yet?
 Yeah, it should be.

-Yeah, I forgot to mention that you were a big buddy of Renzo's.
+Yeah, I forgot to mention that you were a big buddy of Renzo.

-No big fan of Renzo's.
+No big fan of benzos.

 Yeah.
-I just I only draw the distinction because as primary health care practitioners people come to us with problems which, of course, they might come to us with a back pain or something.
-And then some of these other problems might emerge from the case history, from the conversation and you think well, we could help with that.
+When you're you're living in that?
+Yeah, I just I only draw the distinction because as primary health care practitioners people come to us with problems which, of course, they might come to us with a back pain or something.
+And then some of these other problems might emerge from the case history from the conversation and you think well, we could help with that.
 Yes, anyway.

-And I think the lovely thing about it it's so empowering for women to have something that they can do at home themselves rather than relying on coming to see someone like me.
+And I think the lovely thing about it is it's so simple Caring for for women to have something that they can do at home themselves rather than relying on coming to see someone like baby safe.